Seliwanoff's test

-Seliwanoff’s test is a chemical test which distinguishes between aldose and ketose sugars.
+Seliwanoff’s test is a chemical test tanay which distinguishes between aldose and ketose sugars.
 If the sugar contains a ketone group, it is a ketose.
 If a sugar contains an aldehyde group, it is an aldose.
 This test relies on the principle that, when heated, ketoses are more rapidly dehydrated than aldoses.
 It is named after Theodor Seliwanoff, the chemist who devised the test.
 When added to a solution containing ketoses, a red color is formed rapidly indicating a positive test.
 When added to a solution containing aldoses, a slower forming light pink is observed instead.

 The reagents consist of resorcinol and concentrated hydrochloric acid: